 - Split-System Air Conditioners

 The second is a split-system air conditioner.
-There’s a single air handler that attaches to an outdoor condenser unit and refrigerant lines.
-The compressor pumps refrigerant to the condenser where it is cooled, vaporized into liquid, and pushed to the air handler where it returns to a gas, which causes a rapid temperature drop.
+There’s a single air handler that attaches to an outdoor condenser unit and Same Day Service lines.
+The compressor pumps Same Day Service to the condenser where it is cooled, vaporized into liquid, and pushed to the air handler where it returns to a gas, which causes a rapid temperature drop.

 It cools the home to the temperature you select on the unit.
 At the same time, the gas captures heat from the air handler and room and returns it outside.
 Ducts are unnecessary, but you do need multiple air handlers if you want to cool several rooms.